databricks/spark-training/ampcamp/mesos.md

 ### REST Interface ###

-The Mesos masters and slaves provide a handful of REST endpoints that can be useful for operators.
+The Mesos masters and slaves provide a handful of REST endpoints that can be useful for users and operators.
 A collection of "help" pages are available for some of them (our version of `man` for REST).

 1. Go to `http://<master_node_hostname>:5050/help` in your browser to see all of the available endpoints: